tinybirdco/forward-hackathon/README.md

 ## How to play
 The Forward Hackathon prompt will be revealed at **12 PM EDT | 1600 GMT on Wednesday, March 19th.** You will have **48 minutes** to ship something.

-Watch this repo for more details.
+Watch this repo to stay tuned.

 ## Prizes
 **One (1) Grand Prize: Over $3000 in credits from these awesome devtools**: